volusion/element-documentation/explanations/all-the-tech-you-need/README.md

 ## CSS

 For CSS, we use `css-in-js` that plays nicely with React.
-You can read [here](/how-to/style-a-block-with-aphrodite/README.md) how to use this technique to styles your components.
+You can read [here](/how-to/style-a-block-with-aphrodite/README.md) how to use this technique to style your components.

 ## Element CLI